Graduate entry to Optometry

 Applicants who are in progress of their initial bachelor’s degree and undertake a course of action that will result in receiving late results may not meet offer conditions.
 Therefore applicants must take care when undertaking any course of action which could delay the receipt of results or degree completion.
 This may include undertaking deferred/supplementary exams, undertaking units that fall outside normal semesters (e.g. summer units or trimester units) or going on exchange during the final year of study.
 Applicants who do not complete all requirements for their initial bachelor’s degree by the 31 December deadline will have their offer withdrawn.

-- Grade Point Average (GPA) - calculation method
+- Grade Point Average (GPA) calculation method and Accepted Degrees

 Details regarding the Health & Medical Sciences Selection GPA (HMS GPA) calculation method are available on the GEMSAS website and should be considered alongside information below regarding UWA’s HMS GPA calculation method.